SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 In a moment, we will get to know **how to execute this command**, but for now, we will just stick to what commands in programming consist of.
 Let us have a look at a few more examples.

-#### Problem: A Program Which Checks Whether a Word Contains Another Word
+#### Problem: a Program Which Checks Whether a Word Contains Another Word

 We can check whether the word "alright" consist of the word "right" using the **contains** method:
 ```java
 System.out.println("alright".contains("right"));
 ```

-#### Problem: A Program Which Converts Bulgarian BGNs (leva) into Euro
+#### Problem: a Program Which Converts Bulgarian BGNs (leva) into Euro

-Let us have a look at another simple program which reads a number of levs (Bulgaria's currency) (whole number) from the user, converts them into euro (divides them by the euro exchange rate) and prints the result.
+Let us have a look at another simple program that reads a number of levs (Bulgaria's currency) (whole number) from the user, converts them into euro (divides them by the euro exchange rate), and prints the result.
 This is a program of three consecutive commands.
 ```java
 Scanner console = new Scanner(System.in);
 double leva = Double.parseDouble(console.nextLine());
 double euro = leva / 1.95583;
 System.out.println(euro);
 ```
 We looked at **three examples of computer programs**: two with a single command, and one consisting of a sequence of three commands.
-Let us now move on to the more exciting bit: writing, compiling and executing our programs in **Java**.
+Let us now move on to the more exciting bit: writing, compiling, and executing our programs in **Java**.

 ## How Do We Write a Console Program?

-Let's go through the necessary **steps to create and execute a computer program** which uses a text console (window for entering and printing text) to read and write its data.
+Let's go through the necessary **steps to create and execute a computer program** that uses a text console (window for entering and printing text) to read and write its data.
 Such programs are called **console programs**.
 But first of all, we need to **install and prepare the development environment** where we will write and execute the Java programs from this book and the exercises that go along with it.

 ## Java Development Kit (JDK)

 To create programs using the Java programming language, we need to install the **Java Development Kit**.
-It includes a **virtual machine**, a **Java compiler** and numerous **helper tools**.
+It includes a **virtual machine**, a **Java compiler**, and numerous **helper tools**.
 JDK should not be confused for a runtime environment – **Java Runtime Environment** (JRE).
 Installing JRE will allow us to open and work with Java programs but won't give us the ability to develop our own.

 ## Installing JDK
 JDK is distributed freely and can be downloaded from this link: https://oracle.com/technetwork/java/javase/downloads.
 Choose the latest version of **Java SE** (Java Standard Edition).